grohit842012-cmyk/printbuild/README.md

 ## Built by
 Self-taught developer, 15 years old, Hyderabad India.
 Feedback welcome from anyone who has built or is building a home.

+please review the website with comments and Github stars